thereallisa/RPMAnalyzer/README.md

 RPMAnalyzer
 ==============

 Quickly written Java utility that traverses through log files in a given directory and prints out the max and average requests received by minute and by second.
+It is assumed that each log file contains requests for only one day.

 Usage
 -----